kaisenlinux/manpages-dev/category/VMDK/vmdkinfo.md

      These man pages were written by Joachim Metz.

 COPYRIGHT
      Copyright (C) 2009-2020, Joachim Metz <joachim.metz@gmail.com>.
 This is free software; see the source for copying conditions.
-There is NO warranty; not even for MERCHANTABILITY or FIT‐
+There is NO warranty; not even for MERCHANTABILITY or
-     NESS FOR A PARTICULAR PURPOSE.
+     FITNESS FOR A PARTICULAR PURPOSE.

 SEE ALSO
 libvmdk                                                                               March 10, 2019                                                                               libvmdk